Jihillestad/tflab-linux-public/README.md

 # tflab-linux

 This repository contains a simplified single Resource Group Azure Landing Zone (LZ) setup intended for learning and experimentation purposes.
 It is not designed for production use.
+**The SSH key pair is stored in plain text in Terraform state.
+Use for lab and learning only, deploy Key Vaults and Secrets outside Terraform in production environments.**

 **Architecture:** Hub-and-Spoke pattern with modular Terraform design.